Welcome to the Worldwide Greathead family my One-Name Study - Person Page 8

 #188, b.
 21 January 1876

 Ethel Mary Storer was born on 21 January 1876 in Hartlepool, Durham, England.1 She was the daughter of Henry Taylorson Storer and Mary Good.
-She was baptized on 6 April 1876 in Holy Trinity Church, Seaton Carew, Hartlepool, Durham, England, by John Lawson.
-In the census of 3 April 1881 in Front Street, Seaton Carew, Hartlepool, Durham, England, she was listed as the daughter of Henry Taylorson Storer.2
+She was baptised on 6 April 1876 in Holy Trinity, Seaton Carew, Durham, England, by John Lawson.2 In the census of 3 April 1881 in Front Street, Seaton Carew, Durham, England, she was listed as the daughter of Henry Taylorson Storer.3

 Sources of Information